-You’ve been raving about our Persian recipes and we are here with a few more!
-If you love mixed rice dishes such as Persian green bean rice (Lubia polo), Lentil rice (adas polo), you’re going to love today’s recipe.
-Meygoo polo aka Persian style shrimp and rice is an easy recipe that you can make at home for a simple dinner or turn it into a Persian feast alongside eggplant dip (kashke bademjan) and maybe a side salad.
+You've been raving about our Persian recipes and we are here with a few more!
+If you love mixed rice dishes such as Persian green bean rice (lubia polo), lentil rice (adas polo) and one pot tomato rice, you're going to love today's recipe.
+Meygoo polo, a.k.a.
+Persian-style shrimp and rice, is an easy recipe that you can make at home for a simple dinner or a Persian feast.

-Shrimp is a common seafood in the southern region of Iran and you can find beautiful and plump shrimp in Persian gulf.
+Shrimp is a common seafood in the southern region of Iran and you can find beautiful and plump shrimp in the Persian gulf.
 One of the most popular dishes made with shrimp in Iran is meygoo polo which translates to shrimp pilaf.
-It’s a delicious rice and shrimp dish flavored with warm spices.
-This Persian shrimp recipe is an easy one and comes together pretty quickly since you don’t need to steam the rice.
+It's a delicious rice and shrimp dish flavored with warm spices.

-I love this easy shrimp recipe because of the addition of herbs and spices that makes this dish different from every other shrimp dishes you’ve had.
-It’s perfect for a quick weeknight dinner or a weekend meal enjoyed with family and friends.
+I love this dish because of the addition of herbs and spices that differentiate this dish from every other way you've ever tried shrimp.
+It's perfect for a quick weeknight dinner or a weekend meal enjoyed with family and friends.

 What kind of shrimp to use